the reversal

 By

-There was an era in which I, upon viewing someone journaling in a coffee shop or hearing my co-worker talk about heading home to craft, would silently yet viscerally experience pity.
-The pity would say, how embarrassing these people don’t know how sad it is to publicly and unabashedly demonstrate that they aren’t constantly (ever?) taking actions to “make it,” “be successful,” demonstrate their human worth through constant commitment to capitalist ideals — how sad that must feel, it blasted me, in opposition to you who shall one day show everyone how deserving of love, in fact life you are through your artistic commodifications, your coming fame, that growing wealth!
+The pity would say to me, how embarrassing that these people don’t know how sad it is to publicly and unabashedly demonstrate that they aren’t constantly (ever?) taking actions to “make it,” “be successful,” demonstrate their human worth through everlasting commitment to capitalist ideals — how sad that must feel, it told me, in opposition to you who shall one day show everyone how deserving of love, in fact life you are through your artistic commodifications, your coming fame, that growing wealth!

 Posted In ,